Warkanlock/tooler/README.md

 # Toolers: scaffolding made easy

-Create a controlled ``folder>file`` structure for your team to use as a configuration file to prevent team mattes from creating their own structures or files by hand.
-Keep the configuration synchronized as a source of truth for the creation of ``components``, ``views``, ``services`` or whatever file you want to create in your project.
-Add more commands inside the configuration file as an action object.
+Establish a standardized directory and file hierarchy, serving as a centralized configuration blueprint, to ensure team-wide consistency.
+This will mitigate the risk of individual team members manually crafting divergent structures or files.
+You can use this configuration as the authoritative source for instantiating project components like ``views``, ``services``, or any other file types required.
+To extend functionality, enrich the configuration file with an "action object" containing additional command definitions.

 ![tooler](https://user-images.githubusercontent.com/13340320/155042226-f1e41bb4-c3c9-45ae-acad-d06da84e3373.gif)